-The exam contains 100 test items in a standard, linear exam format.
+The exam contains 100 multiple choice test items in a standard, linear exam format.
 There is a two (2) hour maximum administration time that is inclusive of all optional breaks and information screens.

 Can candidates skip a test item on the exam and answer it later?

-No. Candidates cannot skip an exam item and return it later.
+No. Candidates cannot skip an exam item and return to it later.

 How will I know if I pass the exam?